 Square tiles are one of the most popular tile styles, providing a practical, durable and economical surface for walls and floors.
 As one of the most basic and versatile tile shapes, square tiles are available in small mosaic sizes up to large format tiles with measurements of 1200 x 1200mm or even larger.

-Traditionally, tiles were limited to walls and flooring in areas which get wet, such as bathrooms and kitchens.
+Traditionally, tiles were often limited to walls and floors in areas which were likely to get wet, such as bathrooms and kitchens.
 However, the increase in options such as patterned tiles, realistic wood effect tiles and stone effect tiles, has led to tiles being used in many new areas as a focal point or feature.
-Despite these evolving tile finishes, it is clear that square tile shapes continue to remain a popular choice.
+Today, there are many tile shapes available, including popular rectangular metro tiles and geometric shapes, however the grid like pattern achieved with square tiles has stood the test of time and despite these evolving tile finishes, it is clear that square tile shapes continue to remain a popular choice.

 Square tile materials

 There are two distinct tile types, natural stone tiles and manmade tiles, with both options providing a durable and long-lasting surface.